-Lucky for us, we have a lot of patience and set up shop early capturing sunset and another at night when the lights change colour.
+Lucky for us, we have a lot of patience and set up shop early capturing sunset and another at night when the lights change color.

-**Note: There is a lighting schedule each evening that you can check to see what colours they will be showing.**
+**Note: There is a lighting schedule each evening that you can check to see what colors they will be showing.**

 While visiting the Tokyo Skytree, make sure to spend time browsing the stores at Solamachi.
-It's a massive shopping centre at the base of the tower.
+It's a massive shopping center at the base of the tower.